pierregarreau/pierre.garreau.de/content/about/_index.md

 French Floridian living in Germany, building companies and machine learning magic for the Maritime Industry.
 Former Quant at Deutsche Bank and Applied Math postdoc at UCLA.

-I am currently Certainly Trusted Orangutan @ [Maritime Data Systems](http://www.maritimedatasystems.com/).
+I am currently Founder & CEO at [Searoutes](http://www.searoutes.com/).